kristianmandrup/partializer/README.md

 Since the partializer (with context) will be passed down as a local.
 Sleek :)

+### The REAL power!

+Since the Partializer is class based, you can use simple inheritance and include to mixin partial configurations for other contexts, override, call `super` etc.

+Another great advantage is, that if you pass the "context" down the partial hierarchy, changing the top level context will take effect on all the partials in the call hierarchy.
+One change fix!

 ## Configuration

 Note: This should be improved with even better DSL and perhaps loading from YAML file or similar?
 Maybe even supplying a hash directly and using Hashie::Mash?